Skip to product information

 Seeds

-The cucumber 'Tanja' is an ancient, annual and mixed flowering-dioecious free-range cucumber varieties.
+The cucumber 'Tanja' is an old, annual and mixed-flowering dioecious outdoor cucumber variety.
 Cucumbers have been known to people for thousands of years and have been used as medicinal plants and food.
 The naturally robust plants are fast-growing and resistant to typical cucumber diseases.
-The slightly colored and completely bitter-free cucumbers develop 20 to 25 cm long dark green fruits, with a small core and crunchy pulp.
+The slightly prickly and completely bitter-free cucumbers develop 20 to 25 cm long, dark green fruits with a small core and crisp flesh.
 The taste of the tried and tested varieties is mild, juicy and has the well-known and popular cucumber aroma.
-The variety is suitable for outdoor cultivation, the greenhouse and can be cultivated climbing or crawling.
+The variety is suitable for outdoor cultivation, the greenhouse and can be cultivated climbing or creeping.

 General information